meteor-useraccounts/core/README.md

 ```

 The above calls simply set all values as the current default ones.
-*Note:* The above list of errors refres to those set directly by AccountsTemplates only!
+*Note:* The above list of errors refers to those set directly by AccountsTemplates only!
 Errors which comes from the Accounts packages cannot be overwritten (at least not easily...)
-Please have a look at [Form Fields Configuration](#form-fields-configuration) to lear how to set validation errors on a field basis.
+Please have a look at [Form Fields Configuration](#form-fields-configuration) to learn how to set validation errors on a field basis.

 <a name="disabling-client-side-accounts-creation"/>